5 Air Conditioning Myths That Are Costing You Money

 FACT: The size of your HVAC unit depends on the size of your space.
 A too-small air conditioning system will have to work harder to cool your home and wear down sooner.
 A too-large system will keep turning off and on until it breaks down.
 Check with a specialist who can help you choose the right size HVAC unit for your home.

 FACT: Your air conditioning unit works just as hard whether you lower it 3 degrees or 30 degrees — getting to the temperature you want is just a matter of time.
 If you set it lower than you need to and forget about it, you’ll end up paying a higher bill.
-Try using a programmable thermostat or smart thermostat to save money and get the temperature you actually want.
+Try using a programmable thermostats or smart thermostat to save money and get the temperature you actually want.

 FACT: You may vacuum your home on a regular basis, but it’s still important to check your air filters.
 Air filters are typically inexpensive and can save you money on repair costs and your electric bill in the long run.
 If you have trouble finding your air filter or replacing it, call a specialist to help you with replacement every 30-90 days.